CS234-ENG-fall-2023/geo-tkt/README.md

 General notes:
 The landing page contains registration and sign-in page links for all types of users.
-The application should contain a header, footer, and navigation menu.
 The website header should display a name with greeting text and a signout button for an authenticated user.
 After signing in, the user is navigated to the home page, which has a dashboard with useful links and information.
-All lists containing potentially more than ten items should use paging.
+All lists containing potentially more than ten items use paging.
-All forms, except popups, should be linkable (bookmarkable).
-All descriptions may include formatted text and require a WYSIWYG editor.